blair-c/rivals.academy/content/library/glossary.md

 > Like with endlag, all aerials have separate landing lag values for if the attack hit or whiffed, generally 1.5× the amount on whiff vs. on hit.
 Listed as "Hit / Whiff" on character pages.

 > On hit, the last 5 frames of landing lag are cancellable into [jumpsquat](#jumpsquat), allowing you to become airborne on the same frame you would normally be actionable.
-[Learn more](/lectures/understanding-landing-lag)..
+[Learn more about this mechanic](/lectures/understanding-landing-lag)..

 ### More